raphaelstolt/php-jsonpointer/README.md

 ## License

-JSON Pointer for PHP is licensed under the MIT License
+This library is licensed under the MIT License.
+Please see [License File](LICENSE.md) for more information.